Zemaneh-Yosef/RabbiOvadiahYosefCalendarAndroidApp/README.md

 Click this link to download the app from the Google Play Store!: https://play.google.com/store/apps/details?id=com.EJ.ROvadiahYosefCalendar

-#Explanation of how the zmanim are calculated:
+# Explanation of how the zmanim are calculated:
+Dawn - Alot HaShachar:
+This time is calculated as 72 zmaniyot/seasonal minutes (according to the GR"A) before sunrise.
+Both sunrise and sunset have elevation included.

 Introduction to the calendar in Israel: